TOP 5 Best Cameras for Recording a Podcast

 You might never think of filming a podcast with a GoPro Hero 7, but it can provide a great 4K video quality with a HyperSmooth image stabilization feature.
 Also, if you want to get creative with your podcasts, this camera is waterproof able to film in any weather conditions.

-All in all, filming podcasts is really a fun and entertaining way to meet new people, grow up your audience and number of followers, find out some useful information and provide a lot of great and thoughtful stories to your audience!
+All in all, podcasting is really a fun and entertaining way to meet new people, grow up your audience and number of followers, find out some useful information and provide a lot of great and thoughtful stories to your audience!